Scandinavia trip planning: which country should you go to?

 Why Sweden?

 Sweden is super relaxed.
 It certainly does not have as many tourists as Norway and Iceland.
 It’s less busy, there’s fewer rules and less densely populated areas.
 Whereas in Norway you’ll always see a (holiday) cottage on almost every square kilometer, you can really drive for miles in Sweden without encountering anything.
 In addition, Sweden is easily accessible by car, via the bridge between Copenhagen and Malmö.
-The places that disappointed me in Sweden were Skåne (too many meadows), Kiruna and the busy spots in Stockholm in recent years.
+However if you don’t like to drive through endless forests, then Sweden may not be your best place to go to.

 My Swedish favorites